quikstart/gem-starter-template-hoe/README.md

 See the [hoe/template](https://github.com/seattlerb/hoe/tree/master/template) folder in the hoe source repo for the original template.

-See the [hoe/bin/sow](https://github.com/seattlerb/hoe/blob/master/bin/sow) binary - command line tool source - for the original "hand-coded" built-in template merger machinery.
+See the [hoe/bin/sow](https://github.com/seattlerb/hoe/blob/master/bin/sow) bin(ary) command line tool source - for the original "hand-coded" built-in template merger machinery.